zv09/TelegramDialogsMirror/README.md

     -   `APP_NAME`: A name for your application session file (e.g., `TelegramDialogsMirror`).
     -   `CHANNEL_MAPPINGS_STR`: A semicolon-separated string of source and target channel ID pairs.
 For example, `"-100123456789,-100987654321"` would forward messages from channel `-100123456789` to `-100987654321`.

+## Configuration

+The following environment variables can be configured in the `.env` file to fine-tune the application's performance:

+-   `BATCH_SIZE`: The number of messages to process in a single batch during synchronization (`--copy` mode).
+A smaller batch size can help avoid `FloodWaitError` but may slow down the overall process.
+Default: `150`.
+-   `MAX_CACHE_SIZE`: The maximum number of dialog (user/channel) names to keep in memory.
+This is a performance optimization that uses a small amount of memory to avoid repeated lookups for dialog names.
+A larger size can improve performance if you interact with many different users/channels.
+Memory usage is minimal: 200 items is ~35KB; 1000 items is ~175KB.
+Default: `200`.

 ## Running the Application

 ### Live Forwarding Mode